openshift/origin/examples/prometheus/README.md

 You may customize where the images (built from `openshift/prometheus` and `openshift/oauth-proxy`) are pulled from via template parameters.

+Note: you may want to use prometheus-high-performance.yaml for high resolution granularity.

 ## Useful metrics queries

 ### Related to how much data is being gathered by Prometheus